GSA/Section508.gov/_events/2024-05-06A-jun-itacm.md

 permalink: /event/itacm-jun2024/
 description: Save-the-Date!
 The June IT Accessibility Community Meeting (ITACM) will be held on Tuesday, June 11, 2024 from 1:00 PM - 3:00 PM ET.
 During the meeting, document authors and others will learn how to create accessible tables in electronic documents.
 ---
-The General Services Administration’s (GSA) Government-wide IT Accessibility Program will host the second bimonthly IT Accessibility Community Meeting of the year on Tuesday, June 11, 2024, from 1 PM to 3:00 PM ET.
+The General Services Administration’s (GSA) Government-wide IT Accessibility Program will host an IT Accessibility Community Meeting on Tuesday, June 11, 2024, from 1 PM to 3:00 PM ET.

 This session will introduce you to accessible tables in electronic documents.
 During the session, we will review tables in Word, Excel, and PowerPoint.
 We will convert a document to PDF with tables and remediate the document.
 The presentation will include information on: